Xuther001/SalesCloud/README.md

 - ⚡ **Lightning Web Components**
   Holiday Banners (For more details see "Holiday Banners" below)<br>
-  Opportunity Calendar Component (For more details see "Opportunity Calendar Component" below) Grant Confetti
+  Opportunity Calendar Component (For more details see "Opportunity Calendar Component" below)<br>
+  Grant Confetti

 - 🛠 **Apex Triggers & Classes**